ggallon/nextjs-openid-mongodb/README.md

 ### Auth0 Configuration

 Create a **Regular Web Application** in the [Auth0 Dashboard](https://manage.auth0.com/).
-If you're using an existing application you'll want to very that the following settings are configured as follows:
+If you're using an existing application you'll want to verify that the following settings are configured as follows:

  - **Json Web Token Signature Algorithm**: `RS256`
  - **OIDC Conformant**: `True`